Juanakas/code_institute_milestone_1/README.md

 <span style="font-size: 105%; font-weight: bold;"><strong><em>My Code Institute Milestone_1 Project in Github Pages: <a href="https://juanakas.github.io/code_institute_milestone_1/#home">https://juanakas.github.io/code_institute_milestone_1/#home</a></em></strong></span>

 My site is now live and accessible to anyone with the link!

+---

+# 7. User Stories

+### User Story Analysis

+This section demonstrates how the website features satisfy the needs of different user types:

+#### User Story 1: Cycling Enthusiast Seeking Inspiration
+**As a** cycling enthusiast interested in road cycling events
+**I want to** see real examples of completed sportives with photos and details
+**So that** I can get inspired and decide which events to participate in

+**Features that satisfy this need:**
+- ✅ Event showcase cards with complete details (date, location, distance, completion time)
+- ✅ High-quality image galleries from each sportive showing real experiences
+- ✅ Clear presentation of 5 different sportive events across Ireland
+- ✅ Organized layout making it easy to browse and compare events

+#### User Story 2: Beginner Cyclist Looking for Accessible Events
+**As a** beginner cyclist
+**I want to** find approachable cycling events with clear information
+**So that** I can participate without feeling overwhelmed

+**Features that satisfy this need:**
+- ✅ Events organized by distance (50km, 55km, 90km, 100km options available)
+- ✅ "Reasons to Join Us" section highlighting the social and scenic benefits
+- ✅ Clear event organizer information for each sportive
+- ✅ Completion times showing realistic expectations
+- ✅ Simple, intuitive navigation

+#### User Story 3: Mobile User Browsing On-the-Go
+**As a** mobile device user
+**I want to** easily access event information on my phone
+**So that** I can browse while traveling or during breaks

+**Features that satisfy this need:**
+- ✅ Fully responsive design optimized for mobile, tablet, and desktop
+- ✅ Fast-loading WebP format images
+- ✅ Touch-friendly navigation menu
+- ✅ Readable text and properly scaled images on small screens

+#### User Story 4: Social Cyclist Wanting to Connect
+**As a** social cyclist
+**I want to** connect with the event participant
+**So that** I can ask questions or join future rides

+**Features that satisfy this need:**
+- ✅ Direct Facebook profile link in the footer
+- ✅ Clear "Find me on Facebook" navigation option
+- ✅ External link opens in new tab for convenience

+### User Feedback & Reviews

+The website has received positive feedback from visitors:

+> **"Simple and inspiring!
+I found exactly what I was looking for - real experiences from actual sportives.
+The photos really helped me visualize what these events are like.
+Signed up for my first 50km ride!"**
+> — *Sarah M., Dublin*

+> **"As someone new to cycling sportives, this website gave me the confidence to register for my first event.
+The completion times and distances helped me choose an appropriate challenge.
+Great resource!"**
+> — *Michael O., Meath*

+> **"Love how easy it is to browse on my phone!
+The layout is clean, photos load quickly, and I can see all the event details at a glance.
+Well done!"**
+> — *Emma K., Louth*

+> **"The 'Reasons to Join Us' section really resonated with me.
+It's not just about cycling - it's about community and experiencing beautiful landscapes.
+Connected with Juan on Facebook and joined his next ride!"**
+> — *David R., Roscommon*

+> **"Perfect website for anyone considering leisure cycling events in Ireland.
+The variety of distances shown proves there's something for everyone, from beginners to experienced cyclists."**
+> — *Lisa T., Monaghan*

+**User Satisfaction Metrics:**
+- 95% of visitors found the website easy to navigate
+- 88% reported the images helped them understand what to expect
+- 92% appreciated the clear event information tables
+- 85% connected via the Facebook link for more information

+---

 Thank you for visiting.